- Seven Reforms Needed in Education - January 10, 2017

 6. Offer Teachers Better Pay

 Too many teachers work second jobs just to make ends meet, which is ridiculous when you consider that teaching is a profession.
 No one goes into teaching to become a millionaire, but no one should expect teachers to work so much for so little pay.
 I am in favor of those hybrid paygrades that grant employees a salary with the possibility for overtime whenever educators work beyond contracted hours.
-This would require school systems to define clear-cut hours that teachers are expected to work as well as a way for teachers to honestly document how many hours they truly work whenever they have stay late or arrive early to finish their duties.
-Opponents might fear that some teachers would take advantage of this and milk the clock, but there are two things to consider: first, most teachers do not enjoy staying late into the evening, and second, if other employers can figure out how to hold employees accountable, I am certain we could adapt a similar method in education.
+This would require school systems to define clear-cut hours that teachers are expected to work as well as a way for teachers to honestly document how many hours they truly work whenever they have to stay late or arrive early to finish their duties.
+Opponents might fear that some teachers would take advantage of this and milk the clock, but there are two things to consider: first, most teachers do not enjoy staying late into the evening, and second if other employers can figure out how to hold employees accountable, I am certain we could adopt a similar method in education.
 Furthermore, school leaders would prioritize tasks that teachers should do, hopefully lending more time to instructional planning and less time to bureaucratic duties in order to ensure that teachers do not exceed their allotted hours.
 This leads me to tip #7…

 7. Shorten Instructional Time and Lengthen Planning Time

-This is not to say that planning should outweigh teaching time; rather, this is to assert that some time should be taken from teaching to be put into planning.
+This is not to say that planning should outweigh teaching time; rather, this is to assert that some time should be taken from teaching to be put into the planning.
 Teachers from Finland and Japan have more planning time and produce better results in the classroom.
 This is because their educational leaders understand that there is far more to teaching than actual teaching.
-Like with other professions, planning and preparation is required behind-the-scenes in order for teachers to execute successful lessons.
+Like with other professions, planning and preparation are required behind the scenes in order for teachers to execute successful lessons.
 These duties include creating a lesson (or adapting a preexisting one to meet current students’ needs), finding or creating materials (e.g. researching best practices, gathering supplies, creating a master copy, making copies of the master copy, uploading a resource on the teacher website, etc.), grading papers, assessing students’ progress to determine the next steps in instruction, providing useful feedback, and so on.
 And then there are the other duties teachers are expected to perform, including administrator assignments, gathering and reporting data, club/sport/other extracurricular activities that teachers are expected to sponsor (sometimes without pay), communicating with parents, and collaborating with peers.
 Nations that produce better results recognize the time non-instructional tasks require and also accept that these tasks are essential for the end product: the actual teaching itself.